cientopolis/metagame-frontend/README.md

  - npm v3 or superior.

 ## Pre-configuration
- Inside the folder src/config there is a file called: environment.js Change the values inside:
+ Inside the folder src/config create a file called: environment.js and change the values inside (Following "environment_example.js" as example)

  - METAGAME_API: URL of Metagame-API (E.g: "http://localhost:5000")
  - METAGAME_TOKEN: Token of your project in Metagame-API (E.g: "tok3nex4mpl3093je23nuashdks93232")

 ## Usage

 In order to use this application, move to the main folder and execute: